 If you're thinking about fostering, we know you'll have lots of questions.
 Below are answers to some of the most common questions.
 However, if yours isn't answered here, please get in touch.
-You may also find it useful to read through information about our fostering assessment process.
+You may also find it useful to read through information about our steps to fostering.

 Can I still foster if I work?